bs-enterprises/enterprise-front-end-template/src/components/PageLayout/README.md

 # PageLayout Component System

-A reusable page layout component system that provides consistent structure and functionality across all pages.
+A reusable page layout component system that provides consistent structure and functionality across all pages in your application.

 ## Architecture